-John Goldfinch has drawn my attention to a paper presented by Captain P. Cardew in 1886 to the Society of Telegraph Engineers, the forerunner to the Institution of Electrical Engineers.
+John Goldfinch drew my attention to a paper presented by Captain P. Cardew in 1886 to the Society of Telegraph Engineers, the forerunner to the Institution of Electrical Engineers.
 In it he describes tests and field trials of an almost identical system of signalling using a buzzer to generate audio tones which are received on a telephone instrument [Ref 7].
 Cardew in turn refers indirectly to Granville T. Wood's patent for communications from moving trains using the same principle [Ref 8].
 The patent was filed in 1885 and granted in 1887, Cardew's experiments began in 1881, long before Langdon-Davies's work.
 Cardew's system proved simple to set up, required no adjustments and worked over long distances, just as the phonopore did some years later.

 However it is not for long distance telegraphy that the phonopore became widely used on the railways.
 It is reasonable to suppose that by 1892 Langdon-Davies had realised that the phonopore principle was not commercially viable purely as a telegraph, since duplex and even quadruplex circuits could be achieved by much simpler means.
 So the same year another application was quoted in a New Zealand newspaper [Ref 2].